 High commissions for transactions.

-The success of the project led to two years later, in November 2013, reaching a market capitalization of $ 1.000 billion USD.
+The success of the project led to the fact that two years later, in November 2013, it reached a capitalization of market de $ 1.000 billion USD.

 This cryptocurrency has a limit of 84 million coins available.
 Its consensus mechanism is based on proof of work (PoW) and the hash function it uses is Scrypt.
 This algorithm is considerably lighter than SHA-256 but without neglecting security.
 Being open source development for the whole community.

-Litecoin is a cryptocurrency whose generation of blocks takes two and a half minutestherefore the Litecoin network is four times faster than Bitcoin.
-In addition, the average weight of the blocks is 65KB, therefore its blockchain is very light.
-Like Bitcoin, Litecoin turns to halving to control their emission and the block reward for miners.
+Litecoin is a cryptocurrency whose generation of blocks takes two and a half minutes, therefore the Litecoin network is four times faster than Bitcoin.
+In addition, the average weight of the blocks is 65KB, therefore its blockchain it is very light.
+Like Bitcoin, Litecoin uses the halving to control their emission and the block reward for miners.
 Unlike in Bitcoin, in LTC halving happens every 840.000 blocks (in Bitcoin every 210.000).
 The last halving in Litecoin happened on August 5, 2019.
 The event brought the block rewards from 25 LTC to 12,5 and the next halving will be on August 6, 2023.
 You can check more information about this event in this website.

-Like all current cryptocurrencies, Litecoin suffers in terms of transaction validation, a challenge that must be faced in order to compete at a high level.
+Just like all the cryptocurrencies, Currently, Litecoin suffers in terms of transaction validation, a challenge it must face in order to compete at a high level.
 Bitcoin allows to verify 7 transactions per second, Ethereum allows validating 15 transactions per second, VISA allows validating 56.000 transactions per second, while Litecoin only supports validating 56 transactions per second.

 Certainly followed y Lightning Network They help improve these performance numbers, and both options are available from Litecoin.